 Q: Why does your site make me login all the time?

 A: We are not.
 It is your browser and settings that make you do this.
-Most people literally go YEARS without having to login because they are accepting cookies and have their browsers set to access password protected sites and to save passwords.
+Most people go years without having to login because they are accepting cookies and have their browsers set to access password protected sites and to save passwords.
 You can logout of the site (top navigation bar) and then clear out your internet cache and browsing history, and when you re-login click the “remember me” box.
 If you are accepting cookies, you should be set.
 If you have further issues, Google the issue.
 For example, you can Google “Internet explorer won’t let me stay logged in” and you should quickly find the solution to your problem for your browser.
 Note: We highly recommend NOT using Internet Explorer.

-Q: Why won’t my login for the site won’t work for the Message Boards?
+Q: Why won’t my login for the site work for the Message Boards?

 A: You have to create a separate login for the MBs.
 You also have to use your site e-mail so we can confirm you are a current subscriber.
 It may take up to 48 hours to get approved for access, as we have to check all requests manually to prevent spammers from attacking our MBs.
 If you do not use the same e-mail you use for the site, you will be rejected.